SystemXVoid/NewVapeUnpatched4Roblox/README.md

 > [!WARNING]
-> Vape has been discontinued since 2/9/2025 and the reference repository has been deleted, therefore this is a fork for any of those who still want the src.
+> Vape has been discontinued since 2/9/2025 and the reference repository has been deleted, therefore this is a fork for any of those who still want the src. **NO I DON'T OWN VAPE**

 <p align="center">
   <picture>